goschtl/zope/bluebream/trunk/docs/source/howto/defaultview.rst

   URL=http://localhost:8080>)

 If you have created the application using ``bluebream`` project template, you won't get this error.
-Beacause there is already a a default view name (``index``) is configured in ``application.zcml`` configuration file inside the main package.
+Because there is already a a default view name (``index``) is configured in ``application.zcml`` configuration file inside the main package.